-The pinecone-eating thick-billed parrot is a prime example.
-San Diego Zoo Global participates in the Species Survival Plan for this bird and collaborates in the field with local scientists in Mexico, where we are conducting a population census, monitoring disease, collecting data on chicks, and analyzing food sources.
+The pinecone-eating, thick-billed parrot is a prime example.
+San Diego Zoo Wildlife Alliance participates in the Species Survival Plan for this bird and collaborates in the field with local scientists in Mexico, where we are conducting a population census, monitoring disease, collecting data on chicks, and analyzing food sources.
 We also contributed funds for the acquisition of 555 hectares of mountainous habitat in Mexico to create a reserve crucial for the welfare of the maroon-fronted parrot, another pinecone-dependent parrot.

 By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.